shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

   * If you want to use the Android emulator: Download and install Android Studio (this is the easiest way I know of to work with the Android Virtual Device (AVD) Manager)
 * Can develop for web (this should be setup by default)

 Ideally, you will be able to run `flutter doctor -v` and have the report say, "No issues found!"
-However, remember that XCode (iOS and macOS) is NOT required for this class, so it is ok if there are "issues" there.
+However, there are some cases where having unresolved issues is fine for this class -- remember that XCode (iOS and macOS) is NOT required in CINS 467.

 ### Code Editing

 I recommend you develop using the [VS Code](https://docs.flutter.dev/get-started/editor?tab=vscode) editor with Flutter and Dart plugins, as this is how I'll be developing during class.
 [Android Studio](https://docs.flutter.dev/get-started/editor?tab=androidstudio), which includes the IntelliJ IDE, Android SDK Tools, and Android Emulator all together, is also a good option for development.
 For Android Studio, you'll also need to add the plugins for Flutter/Dart as directed in that getting started with Android Studio for Flutter link.
 It is easier for me to demo the code on the projector with VS Code, but both are equally good.

 I do recommend relying on the Flutter command line directly for building your flutter exports, as it is more consistent than the built-in plugins for generating your submissions.

 ### flutter doctor